cwendorf/EASI/README.md

 ### Usage

-This is the demo script for the cover image (using a built-in data set):
+This is the demo script for the cover image (using a tutorial data set):

 ```r
 # Estimation Approach to Statistical Inference